 Why is prototyping important?
 Product managers work closely with designers and developers to build user-centered websites and apps.
-Prototyping tools help product managers and their teams wireframe and diagram their mockups so they can collaborate and make smart decisions as they create these products.
-Many of these tools give viewers the ability to provide feedback and make comments directly on the design, which helps expedite review cycles so deadlines can be met.
+Prototyping tools help product managers and their teams wireframe and diagram their mockups.
+Thay way, they can collaborate and make smart decisions as they create these products.
+Many of these tools give viewers the ability to provide feedback and make comments directly on the design.
+This helps to expedite review cycles so deadlines can be met.

 What are some examples of prototyping tools?
 Axure, Lucidchart, Pencil, Balsamiq Mockups, Mockingbird, Justinmind, Visio, Creately, OmniGraffle

 Why is user tracking and analysis important?
 In order to judge the success of a product, teams have to look at the numbers.
 Even before launch, product managers lead beta tests, A/B tests, and other assessments.
 The goal is to determine what is working and what needs to be altered.
 They can use heatmaps to understand how people are using the product.
 Similarly, interviews and surveys help them find out what users like and don’t like.
 The product manager then takes this data back to the team so that they can make the necessary changes.
 User tracking and analysis tools help keep all of the metrics organized.

 Examples of user tracking and analysis platforms: Pendo, Amplitude, SurveyMonkey, Typeform, Google Forms, Zoom, Google Analytics, FullStory, Hotjar, ProductBoard